callat-qcd/espressodb/doc-src/Usage.md

     i = models.IntegerField(help_text="An important integer")
 ```
 This implements a new model with the default columns provided by the EspressoDB base model (e.g., `user`, `last_modified`, `tag`) and adds an integer column called `i`.
-You can find more information about tables in EspressoDB in our [example project](example/project-creation/app-creation.md) or take a look at the [django models documentation](https://docs.djangoproject.com/en/dev/topics/db/models/) for a complete reference.
+You can find more information about tables in EspressoDB in our [example project](example/project-creation/app-creation.md) or take a look at the [Django models documentation](https://docs.djangoproject.com/en/dev/topics/db/models/) for a complete reference.

 <div class="admonition note">
 <p class="admonition-title">Note</p>
 <p>
-    Note that you have to replace <code>models.Model</code> with EspressoDB's <code>Base</code>. <code>Base</code> derives from django's default <code>models.Model</code> but provides further features needed by EspressoDB.
+    Note that you have to replace <code>models.Model</code> with EspressoDB's <code>Base</code>. <code>Base</code> derives from Django's default <code>models.Model</code> but provides further features needed by EspressoDB.
 </p>
 </div>